auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 As a part of this exploration there's a few perspectives of taking DevTools outside of the browser, that I find super interesting.

 ### Chrome DevTools is close to a functional editor.
-Chrome DevTools is pretty damn close to being a fully featured.
+Chrome DevTools is pretty damn close to being a fully featured editor.
 I've been [quite vocal](https://kenneth.io/blog/2013/05/21/our-web-development-workflow-is-completely-broken/) about this in the past, as I still think DevTools should be something **different** than an editor, but in the perspective of separating DevTools from the browser, we could easily make the editor part of DevTools much more prominent.

 With relatively few UI changes, as DevTools already have functionality to read the filesystem via its much hidden [Workspaces feature](https://developer.chrome.com/devtools/docs/workspaces), we could easily turn DevTools into something like a basic version of [Brackets](brackets.io).
 It's straightforward.